NabhanAbedin/sports-predicting-web-app/README.md

   - Filters by competition (Premier League, La Liga, Serie A).
   - Exports the processed results into CSV files for later use.

-## Why CSVs Instead of a Database?
+## Why CSVs and JSONS Instead of a Database?
 - This project is a focused demonstration of machine learning predictions, not a CRUD-heavy app.
 - They are efficient for batch training/experimentation workflows in Python.
 - A database would add storage overhead and operational complexity without meaningful benefit for this use case.
+-The trivia question set is static and not expected to change over time.
+Because of this, setting up additional APIs or database queries would add unnecessary overhead.
+Storing the data in JSON files provides a simpler and faster solution for retrieval on the client side.

 ## Motivation
 This project is a redesigned version of an earlier prototype I built with vanilla JavaScript.